Class, Democracy and Welfare

 Many people want something better which would mean your MP would head somewhere less remote than London.
 Perhaps a Sheffielder might go to York and ask themselves what the Yorkshire Post thinks.
 This would be much better.
 But surely we could we do even better than that.

-What about a world where Sheffield people made decisions about Sheffield and people living in the 142 neighbourhoods of Sheffield made decisions about their own neighbourhoods?
+What about a world where Sheffield people made decisions about Sheffield and people living in the 147 neighbourhoods of Sheffield made decisions about their own neighbourhoods?

 This is not crazy.
-This is how things worked in Athens 2500 years ago and its how things work in Iceland today.
+This is how things worked in Athens 2,500 years ago and its how things work in Iceland today.

 It is not only not crazy, it will probably lead to different decisions and better decisions.
 Here’s just three reasons why:

-1. You can only see what you can see.
+- You can only see what you can see.
 Local decisions mean taking into account local factors, local talents, local problems and local solutions.
 Most of these things are utterly invisible to a centralised state.

-2. You can only really serve one master.
+- You can only really serve one master.
 If the people running the systems are accountable to people in London then what London thinks wins.
 But if they are accountable to the common people then they will serve the common people.

-3. Democracy is the best school for citizenship.
+- Democracy is the best school for citizenship.
 If you want people to learn how to think, debate, decide and act then create a real neighbourhood democracy and let people learn to be citizens.
 There’s no other way.

 I think this is the only way of collapsing the class system.
 We, the common people, must learn to be citizens.
 In the process we will learn that we don’t need a Ruling Class and and all the officers can work for us instead.

 To return to my initial personal worry, perhaps my shame has two sources.
-First of all I loved by grandparents.
+First of all I loved my grandparents.
 I don’t like the idea that progress means distancing yourself from those you love, moving away from your neighbourhood or dressing yourself in the clothes of a new class.
 That all seems disloyal and dysfunctional.

 Also I think the acceptance of class seems like the acceptance of a system of superiority.
 But Boris Johnson - and all his class - are not the superiors of me or of my grandparents.
 And I don’t want to claim any superiority for myself anyway.
 Class seems like an invitation to pride - a very dangerous sin - and as Solzhenitsyn put it: